rahulvenugopal/haveyoumetrahul/public/blog/career/internship-manifesto/index.md

 # Code of conduct
 - Unless otherwise stated, everybody is on a first name basis
 - No sir and madam (the feudalistic habits don't encourage free science)
-- Lewd language and behavior have no palce in the lab
+- Lewd language and behavior have no place in the lab

+# Disclaimer
+The views and opinions expressed in this blog post are solely my own and do not reflect an official stance.